lerpz-com/github-actions/README.md

 # github-actions

-A repository to store generic GitHub actions workflows for lerpz-com.
+A repository to store generic GitHub action workflows for lerpz-com.

 ## Branches